ZhengQ2/cs338_project/README.md

 It will prompt for user name and password, enter "owner" for both.
 Password has a secure input panel, so no feedback will be provided until you click enter to confirm password.

 # 3. Interacting with the database
-The database would first ask for reset the database and repull data into tables.
-Usually you can just enter "n" to skip this step.
+The database would first ask for register.
+Enter "n" to skip this step.
+    enter a valid SIN, username and password to register.

+It would ask for username and password.
+    The defaute accounts are: owner/owner and police/police with corresponding permissions.

-Then, you are able to select the following options:
+Then, you are able to select the following options if the role is police:
     1. List neighborhoods where the number of events is greater than or equal to a specified threshold.
     2. Count the types of outcome for all events.
     3. Rank all communities in terms of the average price of vehicles that got stolen.